CEGRcode/labtutorial/docs/galaxy.md

 - Go to your “config” folder and make a copy of “tools_conf.xml.main” and rename it to “tools_conf.xml”
 - Add below lines at the end of the file within the </toolbox>

-- Save and restart galaxy.
+Save and restart galaxy.

 - You can edit the pipeline to remove “Repeat masker” in the paired_002” workflow.
 - Below images show removal of “Repeat masker” and rearranging the workflow.

-## Adding your workflow id into your Local PEGR DB
+## Add workflow id into your Local PEGR DB
-- Each workflow in galaxy has a unique id that is assigned internally.
-- We use bioblend framework (python) to access galaxy and retrieve your workflow id.
+Each workflow in galaxy has a unique id that is assigned internally.
+We use bioblend framework (python) to access galaxy and retrieve your workflow id.

-- Documentation: https://bioblend.readthedocs.io/en/latest/api_docs/galaxy/docs.html-You can use the “getWorkflowid.py” python script to get the workflow id.
+[Documentation](https://bioblend.readthedocs.io/en/latest/api_docs/galaxy/docs.html).
+You can use the “getWorkflowid.py” python script to get the workflow id.

 Make sure you replace your galaxy instance url and apikey from your local instance.(script is available in the data folder, provided along with this documentation).
 Make sure that your galaxy is running before you use the script.

-- Your output from the script looks like below.
+- Successful output:

   CONGRATULATIONS, YOU HAVE SUCCESSFULLY SET UP THE LOCAL GALAXY!